In this trip report, we review British Airways A380 in First Class from Johannesburg to London Heathrow (LHR) in England.

 British Airways currently has 12 A380s in its fleet, deploying them on routes between London and Hong Kong, Johannesburg, Los Angeles, San Francisco, Miami (seasonal), Vancouver (seasonal), Singapore, Boston, and Washington DC.

 The look of the First Class cabin is very sleek and beautiful, but the experience pales in comparison to that offered by other airlines on their A380 planes, such as Emirates, Qatar Airways, Etihad Airways, and Qantas.
-British Airways does, however, feature in my top 10 best airlines for long-haul Business Class.
+British Airways does, however, feature in our top 10 best airlines for long-haul Business Class.

 I booked this flight as a Business Class ticket during a BA sale for €1450 EUR from Düsseldorf (via London) to Johannesburg and then used 25,000 of my British Airways Avios frequent flyer miles to upgrade from Business to First Class.